doc4d/docs/docs/API/DataClassClass.md

 The `.getCount()` function <!-- REF #DataClassClass.getCount().Summary --> returns the number of entities in a dataclass<!-- END REF -->.

-If this function is used within a transaction, attributes created during the transaction will be taken into account.
+If this function is used within a transaction, entities created during the transaction will be taken into account.
 #### Example

 ```4d
-var $ds : cs.DataStore
+var $ds : 4D.DataStoreImplementation
 var $number : Integer

 $ds:=Open datastore(New object("hostname"; "www.myserver.com"); "myDS")